Using repeaters in Design Studio

 When to use repeaters

-Here are some common situations where a repeater can be used:
+Here are some common situations where a repeater can be used, with examples:

-Product feed: A common approach here is a repeater on a column to duplicate product cards.
+Product feed: A common approach is to use a repeater on a column to duplicate product cards.
 Product IDs / SKUs and personalized fields are required to show the incoming data.

-Abandoned cart: Use the "From/To" feature for a limited number of items.
-Using "From 1 to 1" you could display the first product more prominently as a hero image, then show the rest using "From 2 To 4" or however many you want to show
+Abandoned cart: Use the From/To feature to control how many items are shown.
+Using "From 1 to 1" you can display the first product prominently as a hero image, then show the rest using "From 2 to 4" or however many you want to show.

-Vouchers: This is a similar situation as promotions, where a hierarchy is used in the layout.
+Vouchers: Similar to promotions, where a hierarchy is used in the layout.

 When the email is sent, the repeater will show one product feed row element per SKU, automatically populated with the correct image, name, and price.
-If you inputted three SKUs, you will get three .
-If you used six, you get get six of that element.
-So you only need to build the layout once.
+If you enter three SKUs, you get three elements.
+If you enter six, you get six.
+You only need to build the layout once.

-And then press the Preview with data button to show the data:
+Then select Preview with data to show the data:

 This confirms that everything has been set up correctly.

-Here are some important things to keep in mind about repeaters using a product feed:
+Here are some further things to keep in mind about repeaters when using a product feed:

-The repeater controls what gets duplicated, meaning it is the element (column or row) carrying the repeater, and everything inside it, that is repeated per product/object.
+The repeater controls what gets duplicated — the element carrying the repeater (column or row), and everything inside it, is what gets repeated per product or object.
 Do not add extra columns manually.

-SKUs (product reference IDs) must be added in the element with the repeater otherwise the repeater will not know what data to use and the module will be hidden.
+SKUs (product reference IDs) must be added on the wrapper or row where the data source is configured, otherwise the repeater won't know what data to use and the module will be hidden.

-Personalized fields must be used in the element being repeated, otherwise product-specific info (image, title, price, and so on) will not be shown for every item.
+Personalized fields must be used in the element being repeated, otherwise product-specific information (image, title, price, and so on) will not be shown for every item.

 Repeating columns

-When repeating columns, it is recommend to use a maximum of three per row.
-If your data contains more items you can control the number of columns per row by adjusting the column Custom size setting:
+When repeating columns, it's recommended to use a maximum of three per row.
+If your data contains more items, you can control the number of columns per row by adjusting the Custom size setting:

 A new row is automatically created if the total width exceeds 100%.

-This example shows a custom size of 50% and four products:
+This example shows a custom size of 50% with four products:

-When repeating rows and other elements such as text elements that are stacked on each other, be sure to use padding to create space between the elements.
+When repeating rows and other elements such as text elements that are stacked on each other, use padding to create space between the elements.

 Settings and limits

-The repeater can be limited to only repeat part of the list.
-Use the settings From and To to decide which items to repeat.
+The repeater can be limited to only repeat part of a list.
+Use the From and To settings to decide which items to repeat.
 By default, a repeater will repeat all items present.
 Example setups:

-• From: 2 To: "Last item" (leave field empty) will show all items except the first one
+• From: 2, To: last item (leave field empty) — shows all items except the first

-• From: 1 To: "Last item" (leave field empty) will show all items
+• From: 1, To: last item (leave field empty) — shows all items

 The number of repeated items will always be based on the data.
-If the data contains 3 items and the repeater is set to be From: 1 To: 4, there will still only be 3 items displayed.
+If the data contains three items and the repeater is set to From: 1, To: 4, only three items will be displayed.

 Scenarios where these settings are useful: